 Don’t Text and Walk

-While walking and texting isn’t illegal, it can be dangerous.
-So much so that the Wall Street Journal published an article in February 2016 about it: “Emergency room visits involving distracted pedestrians using cellphones were up 124% in 2014 from 2010—and up 10-fold from 2006,” said author Geoffrey Fowler.
+While walking and texting aren’t illegal, they can be dangerous.
+So much so that the Wall Street Journal published an article in February 2016 about it: “Emergency room visits involving distracted pedestrians using cellphones were up 124% in 2014 from 2010—and up to 10-fold from 2006,” said author Geoffrey Fowler.

 The article also revealed a study that found we walk differently while on the phone, making us more likely to fall or walk into something, like a wall or a fountain.
 While multi-tasking is a regular part of your life, it’s not safe when it comes to texting and walking.
 In the end, just say “no”—put your phone on silent so you aren’t distracted by it while walking.

-Invest in a pair of wireless headphones if you neither you nor your kids can avoid talking on the phone while walking, Lower-priced options range from $32-$99, allowing you to get an inexpensive pair for your teenagers.
-This may help you be more aware, with both of your hands free and your phone in your pocket.
+Invest in a pair of wireless headphones if neither you nor your kids can avoid talking on the phone while walking, Lower-priced options range from $32-$99, allowing you to get an inexpensive pair for your teenagers.
+This may help you be more aware, with both of your hands-free and your phone in your pocket.

 Use GPS to Your Advantage

-If you’re in a place where you feel unsafe, your GPS can be what gives you piece of mind, and in the worst case scenario, keeps you safe.
+If you’re in a place where you feel unsafe, your GPS can be what gives you peace of mind, and in the worst-case scenario, keeps you safe.
 The most important part is doing the work up-front—downloading an app that you can set into action whenever necessary.

-Keeping yourself and your family safe is your number one priority, and with these tips you can do exactly that.
-Get the apps you need and give your children a tutorial on online safety to gain a peace of mind you never had before.
+Keeping yourself and your family safe is your number one priority, and with these tips, you can do exactly that.
+Get the apps you need and give your children a tutorial on online safety to gain the peace of mind you never had before.